andersbogsnes/homepage/content/presentations/apis/2_concepts.md

 ---

 When you navigate to google.com, your browser does a GET for the website.

-The response is the text of the website HTML which your browser knows how to render.
+The Response is the text of the website HTML which your browser knows how to render.

 ---